-By removing the enormous glass showcase that occupied the room for many years, the space has been recreated as sparse, simple and institutional, with folding iron beds, reconstructed bedding, atmospheric soundscape, and travel trunks full of treasures and rubbish left behind by the women of the depot.
+By removing the enormous glass showcase that occupied the room for many years, the space was recreated as sparse, simple and institutional, with folding iron beds, reconstructed bedding, atmospheric soundscape, and travel trunks full of treasures and rubbish left behind by the women of the depot.

-When you lift the lids of the boxes, the artefacts tell you the story of what happened in the depot, in the dormitories, dining room and hiring room.
-Left behind by the women under the floorboards of the dormitories, and discovered by archaeologists in the early 1980s, the artefacts are presented alongside personal stories and rare photographs of women who once lived here.
+When you lifted the lids of the boxes, the artefacts told you the story of what happened in the depot, in the dormitories, dining room and hiring room.
+Left behind by the women under the floorboards of the dormitories, and discovered by archaeologists in the early 1980s, the artefacts were presented alongside personal stories and rare photographs of women who once lived here.

 The last surviving travel box of one of the Irish orphans, Margaret Hurley, is also on display, having first arrived here 160 years ago.
 The museum is thrilled to have it back again for the second time.

 While the story of the female immigrants has been well researched, we didn’t have a clear picture of just how many women and children passed through the depot.
 By going back into the archives to look at the records kept by the Matron of the Depot and the Agent for Immigration, we were able to estimate that on average there were about 1,000 women passing through each year.
 That means that around 40,000 women arrived at the Depot between 1848 and 1887.

 This immigration story is often overshadowed by the earlier convict story, but these statistics remind us of the important role the Hyde Park Barracks also played in Australia’s immigration history.